szymor/anarch/README.md

 - [Pacifism](https://en.wikipedia.org/wiki/Anarcho-pacifism), because true effort for equality can't be pursued by violence and other forms of oppression.
 - [Minimalism](https://suckless.org/philosophy/) and simplicity, in technology and elsewhere, as a means of freedom and beauty.
 - [Software](https://en.wikipedia.org/wiki/Free_software), [cultural](https://en.wikipedia.org/wiki/Free-culture_movement) and information freedom, opposition to intellectual property.
-- Future proof software.
+- Future proof technology.
+- Vegetarianism, veganism, equality of life forms.
-- Selflessness, sharing.
+- Selflessness, sharing, collaboration, caring about others.

 ### Why ray casting and not e.g. BSP?